UMMS-Biocore/bootcamp/session3/session3.md

 ## R Tutorials

 After you connect RStudio.
 Let's use swirl to start learning R basics.
-First please load the library.
+First please set the data directory and load the library.

-    library("swirl")

-If swirl is not installed into your system, we will need to install it and load the library.

-    install.packages("swirl")
+    swirl_options(swirl_data_dir = file.path("~/swirl"))
     library("swirl")

 To start the tutorial just run the command below;